Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Also can be set using `DefaultPublishingInterval`
                                 environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
-      --kt, --keepalivethreshold, --MaxKeepAliveCount=VALUE
+      --ska, --keepalivecount, --DefaultKeepAliveCount=VALUE
-                             Specify the default number of keep alive packets a server can miss, before the session is disconneced.
+                             Specifies the default number of publishing
+                               intervals before a keep alive is returned with the next queued publishing response.
+                               Default: `10`.
+      --slt, --lifetimecount, --DefaultLifetimeCount=VALUE
+                             Default subscription lifetime count which is a multiple of the keep alive counter and when reached instructs the server to declare the subscription invalid.
-                               Default: `50`.
+                               Default: `100`.
       --fd, --fetchdisplayname, --FetchOpcNodeDisplayName[=VALUE]
                              Fetches the displayname for the monitored items subscribed if a display name was not specified